Arghun-dev/The-Hard-Parts-of-Functional-JavaScript/README.md

 that means we do each line, we finish it, and then we go to the next line.

 in `JavaScript` if we have a line of code to do => we have to do it, it's the only line of code we can do, And we have to finish on it, before we move on to the next line.

+### Asynchronisity is the backbone of modern web development in JavaScript yet...

+JavaScript is:

+- Single threaded (one command runs at a time)
+- Synchronously executed (each line is run in order the code appears)

+So what if we have a task:

+- Accessing Twitter's server to get new tweets that takes a long time
+- Code we want to run use those tweets

+**Challenge**: We want to wait for the tweets, to be stored in tweets, so that they're there to run displayTweets on - but no code can run in the meantime.